Puppo/hashnode-buckup/clogtb3j1000209mjhmnfaefs.md

 👋 Hey, JavaScript developers!

 Ever wondered what makes your objects tick?
 Or how to go all "Inception" on your JavaScript code by manipulating object properties at a deeper, more granular level?
 Well, you're in luck!
-Today, we're diving into the magical world of Object Descriptors in JavaScript—a realm where you become the puppet master of your objects. 🎭
+Today, we're diving into the magical world of Object Property Descriptors in JavaScript—a realm where you become the puppet master of your objects. 🎭

 Get ready for a roller coaster ride that takes you through the hidden alleys of JavaScript's objects.
-By the end of this post, you'll be wielding Object Descriptors like a wizard casting spells, giving you full control over properties, and even the behaviour of your objects. 🧙‍♂️
+By the end of this post, you'll be wielding Object Property Descriptors like a wizard casting spells, giving you full control over properties, and even the behaviour of your objects. 🧙‍♂️

-## What is a JavaScript Object Descriptor?
+## What is a JavaScript Object Property Descriptor?

 In JavaScript, objects are more than just key-value pairs.
 They're intricate entities with characteristics that often go unnoticed, hidden beneath the surface like an iceberg in an ocean of code.
-Welcome to the fascinating realm of Object Descriptors, a tool that lets you truly tap into the full potential of JavaScript objects.
+Welcome to the fascinating realm of Object Property Descriptors, a tool that lets you truly tap into the full potential of JavaScript objects.

-An Object Descriptor is essentially a metadata object that details how a property on an object behaves.
+An Object Property Descriptor is essentially a metadata object that details how a property on an object behaves.
 It's like the DNA of the property, encoding its attributes and defining its characteristics.
-You can think of an Object Descriptor as a control panel, giving you knobs and levers to fine-tune how a property can be accessed, modified, enumerated, or deleted.
+You can think of an Object Property Descriptor as a control panel, giving you knobs and levers to fine-tune how a property can be accessed, modified, enumerated, or deleted.

-Here are the attributes you can configure with an Object Descriptor:
+Here are the attributes you can configure with an Object Property Descriptor:

 * `value`: The actual value of the property.
 Simple enough, right? 📦